Highway Patrol cracks down on speeding during Labor Day Weekend travel

 “Folks are going to be out and about and we want everyone to have a great labor day weekend and we want them to have a safe one as well,” Hovis said.

-It’s the final weekend of what Highway Patrol calls the 100 Deadly Days of Summer, and they’re cracking down on those who are speeding.
+It’s the final weekend of what Highway Patrol calls the 100 Deadly Days of Summer, and they are cracking down on those who are speeding.

 “So far this year we’ve written over 11,000 citations to folks who are going over 25-mph over the speed limit,” Hovis said.

 Hovis says that’s a huge increase compared to a total of 14,000 last year and 12,000 the year before.
-Highway Patrol is also focusing on certain communities through its Area Coordinated Enforcement, or ACE, program.
+SCHP is also focusing on certain communities through its Area Coordinated Enforcement, or ACE, program.

 “We are focusing on certain roads in different counties where we’ve seen an upswing in collisions and fatalities,” Hovis said.